knapply/tweetio/README.md

 # Introduction

-The [`{rtweet}`](https://rtweet.info/) package **spoils R users rotten**.
+**The [`{rtweet}`](https://rtweet.info/) package spoils R users rotten**.

-The underlying data carpentry is so abstracted that the user probably doesn’t know what Twitter data actually look like, which is a pretty amazing accomplishment.
+The underlying data carpentry is so abstracted that the user doesn’t need to know anything about the horrors of Twitter data, which is pretty amazing.

-Do you think `user_id` is a variable Twitter uses?
-If so, you should probably thank Michael Kearney.
-He may very well be the only reason you’ve ever been able to work with Twitter data in R (while keeping your sanity).

-Instead of providing an entire suite of collection, structuring, and analysis tools like `{rtweet}` does, `{tweetio}` focuses on one thing: going from raw tweets to `{rtweet}`-style data frames **as fast as possible**, whether the data came from the Twitter APIs, a vendor, or some other source.
+`{tweetio}` focuses on one thing: **going from raw tweets to `{rtweet}`-style data frames as fast as possible**, whether the data came from the Twitter APIs, a vendor, or some other source.
 You bring the data, `{tweetio}` gets it into R.

 To accomplish this, `{tweetio}` uses a combination of C++ via `{Rcpp}`, the `rapidjson` C++ library (made available by `{rapidjsonr}`), and `{data.table}`.

-Major inspiration from {`ndjson`} was followed, including its handling of gzipped-files.
+Major inspiration from {`ndjson`} was taken, including its handling of gzipped-files.
 Bulk processing of multiple files is handled by `{future}` and `{furrr}`, if available.

 # Installation